Thermalization of non-Fermi-liquid electron-phonon systems: Hydrodynamic relaxation of the Yukawa-Sachdev-Ye-Kitaev model: Introduction

 Thermalization of isolated and open quantum many-body systems has been a subject of intense research in the last decade \cite{Abanin_RMP19,Mori_2018,Marino_2022,Vega_RMP17}.
 The combination of the large number of degrees of freedom and extended correlations in these systems restricts the applicability of numerical and perturbative methods.
 Not suffering from these limitations, exactly solvable models can be valuable platforms for the study of relaxation in quantum many-body systems.
 Instances of these systems include integrable models \cite{Rigol_PRL07,Pozsgay_PRL14,Wouters_PRL14,Vidmar_2016} and the large $N$ limit of quantum $O(N)$ field theories \cite{Berges_NuclPA02,Berges_PRL08,Chiocchetta_PRL17} featuring ergodicity breaking and the phenomenon of prethermalization \cite{Berges_PRL04,Langen_2016}.

-A pivotal case of exact solvability is the celebrated Sachdev-Ye-Kitaev model (SYK) \cite{sachdev_ye,kitaev1,kitaev2,complex_syk,sachdev_rmp} consisting of a system of randomly interacting Majorana fermions which admits an exact solution in the limit of a very large number of fermions.
+A pivotal case of exact solvability is the celebrated Sachdev-Ye-Kitaev model (SYK) \cite{sachdev_ye,kitaev,complex_syk,sachdev_rmp} consisting of a system of randomly interacting Majorana fermions which admits an exact solution in the limit of a very large number of fermions.
 The SYK model features a low temperature non Fermi liquid (NFL) critical state, Planckian dissipation together with the saturation of the upper bound on quantum chaos \cite{Maldacena-prd16,stanford-shenker}.
-Last but not least, it is shown that the SYK model has a holographic dual as a theory of gravity in AdS background \cite{kitaev1,kitaev2,Sachdev_PRX15,Jevicki_JHEP16}.
+Last but not least, it is shown that the SYK model has a holographic dual as a theory of gravity in AdS background \cite{kitaev,Sachdev_PRX15,Jevicki_JHEP16}.
 Another class of SYK models termed as Yukawa-SYK models, comprises systems of complex fermions interacting randomly with phonons \cite{ysyk2019,wang-prl2020,Wang_Chubokov_2020,classen-chubukov,davis2022} or similar bosonic excitations \cite{Wang-prb21} with a plethora of interesting properties in addition to those of purely fermionic SYK systems.
-These include a NFL to unconventional superconducting phase transition \cite{ysyk2019,HAUCK2020,wang-prl2020,classen-chubukov,Inkof_Nat22} beyond the BCS theory \cite{BCS} and self-tuned quantum criticality for phonons where the phonon mass vanishes at $T\to 0$ regardless \cite{ysyk2019,wang-prl2020,Wang_Chubokov_2020,classen-chubukov,Pan-prr21} of the strength of the interaction and the phonon gap.
-Extensions of these models to lattice systems have been studied in Refs. \cite{Chowdhurry_PRX18,Kim_2021,Esterlis_1,Esterlis_2}.
+These include a NFL to unconventional superconducting phase transition \cite{ysyk2019,HAUCK2020,wang-prl2020,classen-chubukov,Inkof_Nat22} beyond the BCS theory \cite{BCS} and self-tuned quantum criticality for phonons where the phonon gap vanishes at $T\to 0$ regardless \cite{ysyk2019,wang-prl2020,Wang_Chubokov_2020,classen-chubukov,Pan-prr21} of the strength of the interaction and the phonon gap.
+Extensions of these models to lattice systems \cite{Chowdhurry_PRX18,Kim_2021,Esterlis_1,Esterlis_2,Tikhanovskaya_PRL22} and to the Kondo problem \cite{Jang_2023} have also been studied in the past.